tanisha14082002parkash/EduKids/README.md

 # EduKids
-This is our project for ServiceNow Women Code for Good Hackathon.
 Collaborated by Taruna Jain, Tanisha Parkash and Sanjoli Agarwal.
 # HOW TO RUN THE PROJECT
 # STEP 1:-
 Setup the database connection (oracle SQL developer version (22.4.3) and put the username and password in app.py file after that exceute all the commands written in table_dbms.txt file.